NgoJunHaoJason/book-summaries/the_software_craftsman.md

 ### Focus and Determination

 Defining the direction we want to go in our careers is important.
-It is a long-terms goal and many things can change.
+It is a long-term goal and many things can change.
 We have to keep evaluating the sub-goals and adapt when necessary.

 When we are not sure where we want to go with our careers, we can create opportunities for ourselves.
 Some examples (non-exhaustive) include: